rnxavier/pt-consultation-app/README.md

 `git clone https://github.com/rnxavier/ptApp.git`

-Navigate into the ptContactForm root directory and install the dependencies using
+Navigate into the ptApp root directory and install the dependencies using

 `npm install`